|

 should check the course schedule and announcements pages on the course web

-one full letter grade per class they are late.
-An incomplete will only be
+letter grade each day they are late.
+An incomplete will only be granted

-granted when there are serious extenuating circumstances that occur after
+when there are serious extenuating circumstances that occur after the

 |